 If you’re trying to get a grasp of what digital marketing channels are working for your business, you need to audit everything from top to bottom.

 Note: The audit process takes plenty of time.

 But fear not, fellow Internet marketing nerd.
 We gotchu.

-To make the process easier, we’ve created a digital marketing audit template for you, that’s designed to help you audit the heck out of everything you’re doing to increase traffic, leads and sales to your site, as quickly as possible.
+To make the audit process easier, we’ve created a digital marketing audit template for you and your marketing team, to help audit the heck out of everything you’re doing to increase traffic, leads, and sales to your site, as quickly as possible.

 All you have to do is enter your email and download it.

 Let’s take a look at what you’re getting when you grab it.
 Ready?
 Let’s go!